callumbirks/attokv/README.md

 The `del` command may re-allocate the entire string arena if there is lots of fragmented empty space in the string arena.

 `get` should be O(1) unless the KV map capacity is not very large, which would cause hash collisions (and thus, more string comparisons).

+For now, we only handle 1 client at a time, until I implement polling or something along those lines.